Northfield

 Northfield shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Northfield has an educated workforce with significant representation in essential services sectors.
-Its unemployment rate is 4.4%, having seen a 1.8% employment growth over the past year (AreaSearch data).
+Northfield has a well-educated workforce with significant representation in essential services sectors.
+Its unemployment rate was 4.4% as of September 2025.
+This figure represents an estimated employment growth of 1.8% over the past year, according to AreaSearch's aggregation of statistical area data.

-Education & training has a limited presence with 5.2% employment compared to the regional average of 9.3%.
-Employment opportunities locally appear limited as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 1.8%, while labour force increased by 1.7%, maintaining a relatively stable unemployment rate (AreaSearch analysis).
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a drop in unemployment rate by 0.1 percentage points.
-State-level data from November 25 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Northfield's employment mix, local employment is expected to increase by 6.6% over five years and 13.9% over ten years (simple weighting extrapolation for illustrative purposes).
+The leading employment industries among Northfield residents were health care and social assistance, retail trade, and manufacturing.
+However, education and training had a limited presence with 5.2% employment compared to the regional average of 9.3%.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels in Northfield increased by 1.8%, while the labour force also grew by 1.8%, keeping the unemployment rate relatively stable.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insights into potential future demand within Northfield.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Northfield's employment mix suggests local employment should increase by 6.6% over five years and 13.9% over ten years.
+However, it is important to note that this extrapolation is for illustrative purposes only and does not take into account localised population projections.

 Frequently Asked Questions - Employment